Islandora/documentation/docs/concepts/access-control.md

 ## Permissions By Term (contributed module)

-"The [Permissions by Term](https://www.drupal.org/project/permissions_by_term) module extends Drupal by functionality for restricting view and edit access to single nodes [and media] via taxonomy terms. [...]
+"The [Permissions by Term](https://www.drupal.org/project/permissions_by_term) module extends Drupal by functionality for restricting view and edit access to single nodes  via taxonomy terms. [...]
 Taxonomy term permissions can be coupled to specific user accounts and/or user roles."
+By default, this module only affects nodes.
+To enable Permissions by Term for Media and other entities, enable the "Permissions by Entity" submodule.

 Islandora Defaults includes an empty vocabulary called "Islandora Access", which is intended to hold such taxonomy terms.
 However, permissions_by_term must be installed and configured on your own.